story105/CompilerConstructionPLEASEWORK/README.md

       Successfully compiled to Wasm: void_return_empty.cc
       Successfully run: void_return_empty.cc

   This was hard work, but we see that we made some progress.
+If you want to see the work that remains run `stack test | grep Error`.

   Some further remarks: